Academic Policies and Procedures

 A. Continuing Thesis/Project Enrollment

 Students who are working on completing their Religious Education Project or Master of Arts Thesis/Project and are not otherwise registered for courses are required to register for the “Continuing Thesis/Project Enrollment”.
-This course enables them to continue to use the Seminary resources and will be counted as full-time enrollment.
+This course enables them to continue to use the Institutional resources and will be counted as full-time enrollment.
 “Continuing Project Enrollment” is limited to one semester.

 B. Dissertation Continuing Enrollment